prometheus/docs/content/blog/2016-07-23-pull-does-not-scale-or-does-it.md

 Let's talk about one particularly hard-to-kill myth again.
-Whenever there is a discussion about monitoring systems and Prometheus's pull-based metrics collection approach comes up, someone inevitably chimes in about how a pull-based approach just "fundamentally doesn't scale".
-When asked why they think this is the case, they either respond with vague fears or cite reasons which only apply to systems which are fundamentally different from Prometheus in other ways.
+Whenever there is a discussion about monitoring systems and Prometheus's pull-based metrics collection approach comes up, someone inevitably chimes in about how a pull-based approach just “fundamentally doesn't scale”.
+When asked why they think this is the case, they either respond with vague fears or cite reasons which only apply to systems that are fundamentally different from Prometheus in other ways.
 In fact, having worked with pull-based monitoring at the largest scales, this claim runs counter to our own operational experience.